gnafit/gna/doc/source/example.rst

 Example
 ===========
-Enough with the words, let's try to do some example from scratch.
+Let's try to do some example from scratch.

-Let's assume we have a very simple observable of event count N: constant background :math:`b` plus signal with strength :math:`\mu`, which is Gaussian-shaped peak at :math:`E_0` with width :math:`w`.
+Let's assume we have a very simple observable of event counts N: constant background :math:`b` plus signal with strength :math:`\mu`, which is Gaussian-shaped peak at :math:`E_0` with width :math:`w`.
 This is just random example without any physical